KrugerHeavyIndustries/crux-mate/README.md

 ## Credits ##

-[Kruger Heavy Industries](http://www.krugerheavyindustries.com) initiated and maintains the port of the MATE desktop environment for CRUX Linux with the help of Matt Housh.
+[Kruger Heavy Industries](http://www.krugerheavyindustries.com) initiated and maintains the port of the MATE desktop environment for CRUX Linux with substantial assistance from Matt Housh.

+## Prerequisite ##

+Your CRUX Linux kernel will need DRI (Direct Rendering Infrastructure) and udev enabled for CRUX MATE to work.

 ## Quickstart ##